TABLE OF CONTENTS

 - Enthusiasm for the job is equally important to enrich your life.

-Belgian Employers Like Testing Job Applicants
+Belgian Employers Like to Test Their Job Applicants

 I have been through two job interviews in Belgium so far.
 The recruiters gave me tests during both interviews.
-One on writing to make sure my English standard is acceptable.
+One tested on writing to make sure my English standard is acceptable.
 The other gave me a logic test with some IQ questions and mathematics.
 It seems that the Belgian employers enjoy giving tests to their candidates.
 I had many job interviews in Singapore.
 However, it is not so common to test the potential candidates over there.